arend-lang/site/src/documentation/tutorial/PartI/propsnproofs.md

   | true => {?} -- goal expression, an element of Empty is expected
   | false => {?} -- goal expression, an element of Empty is expected

--- we can prove negation of not-isIdempoten
+-- we can prove negation of not-isIdempotent
 \func not-isIdempotent' (x : Bool) : T (not (not x) == not x) -> Empty
   | true => \lam x => x -- a proof of Empty -> Empty
   | false => \lam x => x -- again a proof of Empty -> Empty